eliasdejong/viperlith/docs/HTML_STREAMING.md

 It sounds simple: only send when you actually have something to send.
 But it's also more efficient in terms of network traffic, battery life and latency.
 When an update occurs, you can send it immediately.
 No need for a client to poll and "find out" that a resource has become outdated.

 So how to push?
 That is the question.
-There happens to be a great mechanism in the browser for this that we can use: **Server-Sent Events**.
+There happens to be a great mechanism in the browser that we can use for this: **Server-Sent Events**.

 This brings us to...

 ## Why Server-Sent Events?